1Password/solutions/1password/migration/PPS/README.md

 ## How classification works

-Plain KeePass has no built-in concept of "item type" — every entry is just a title/username/password/URL/notes plus whatever custom fields you or a tool added.
+Pleasant Password Server exports have no built-in concept of "item type" — every entry is just a title/username/password/URL/notes plus whatever custom fields you or a tool added.
 There's no universal standard for naming those custom fields, so this script uses a **best-effort heuristic**: it looks at the *names* of an entry's custom fields (case- and spacing-insensitive) and matches them against signatures for each 1Password category.
 For example, an entry with `Card Number` and `CVV` fields is classified as a Credit Card; an entry with only `Notes` and nothing else becomes a Secure Note; an entry with `SSH Private Key` becomes an SSH Key item.

-**This is not guaranteed to be perfect.** If your KeePass entries use different field-naming conventions than the ones listed below, entries will fall back to Login (if they have a username/password), Password (password only, no username), or Secure Note (notes only).
+**This is not guaranteed to be perfect.** If your export entries use different field-naming conventions than the ones listed below, entries will fall back to Login (if they have a username/password), Password (password only, no username), or Secure Note (notes only).
 You can always review and